-- 911 Calls;
+- 911 Calls:

-- Crime Index:
+- Crime Index;

 - Vehicle Accidents;

 - Workplace Fatalities;

 - Public Safety Education; and

 - Evacuation Plans and Disaster Preparedness.

 Of these, county-level data are available for all except Public Safety Education.
-Per capita calls for emergency service increased 54% from 2005 to 2007.
-The crime rate declined by two-thirds from 2000 to 2005, and then more than tripled in 2006 and 2007.
-From 2001 to 2007, the number of people in motor vehicle accidents in Lincoln County increased 6%, based largely on an increase in people in crashes involving property damage only, while the number of people involved in crashes involving only non-fatal injuries remained relatively stable.
-Investigated workplace fatalities ranged from zero to three from 2002 to 2008.
-As of early 2009, Lincoln County had in place all nine evacuation planning and disaster preparedness measures.
+Per capita calls for emergency service increased slightly from 2005 to 2006.
+After decreasing from 2000 to 2002, and then increasing though 2004, the crime rate began declining again through 2007.
+The number of people in motor vehicle accidents in Mecklenburg County declined, although the number of fatalities increased.
+Investigated workplace fatalities remained at 8 per year from 2002 to 2004 and have varied from 3 to 7 between 2005 and 2008.
+As of 2009, Mecklenburg County has in place all nine evacuation planning and disaster preparedness measures.